lee-messi/RPM-in-Natural-Language/Instructions.md

 * Execute “plot\_weat.R” inside the "WEAT” folder.
    - Create a “Plots" subfolder inside the “WEAT" folder.
    - Run “Rscript plot\_weat.R” in Terminal or the Command Line.
-   - This code visualizes superiority and Americanness WEAT *D* scores and their 95% confidence intervals as two separate forest plots and saves them in the “Plots" subfolder of the “WEAT" folder.
-Modify lines 18 - 20, lines 63 - 68, and lines 88 - 93 so that the lines correspond to the threshold value used to compile the group word stimuli.
+   - This code visualizes superiority and Americanness WEAT *D* scores and their 95% confidence intervals as a single plot and saves it in the “Plots" subfolder of the “WEAT" folder.
+Modify lines 19 - 21 and lines 83 - 85 so that they correspond to the threshold value used to compile the group word stimuli.

 ### **Single-Category Word Embedding Association Tests (SC-WEAT Folder)**